 Fortunately, there are a few tips for remodeling that will turn any cramped bathroom quarters into a mini oasis.
 Whether you’re a trade professional searching for new ways to upgrade your client’s small bathroom or a homeowner looking for a change, following these renovation ideas could turn that small space into a luxurious getaway.

 The one thing every bathroom needs is space to store all the necessities, from washcloths and towels to soap, shampoo, and other sundries.
 Small bathrooms often don’t have the space for floor-to-ceiling built-in shelves, but there are other ways to get creative.

-Floating shelves can provide storage space for style-boosting accessories and make your bathroom appear larger by allowing you to see all the way to the wall.
-Paint the inside of the vanity a bright shade — or use brightly colored adhesive paper — to make storing necessities a little more fun for you or your client.
+Floating shelves can provide storage space for style-boosting accessories and make a bathroom appear larger by allowing you to see all the way to the wall.
+Paint the inside of the vanity a bright shade — or use brightly colored adhesive paper — to make storing necessities a little more fun.

 Tip 2: Light It Up

 The right lighting can make all the difference in how any room is perceived.
 If the bathroom you’re renovating has windows, do your best not to cover them up.
 And if you’re a contractor or a builder, add a skylight to flood your client's space with even more natural light.

 Many homeowners also enjoy a mix of task and ambient lighting to help create the illusion of a larger room.
 Sconces mounted on either side of the vanity mirror will cast an even glow.
 Ditch the overhead fixture in favor of a pendant lamp or chandelier for better ambient lighting and a more creative design.

 Cove lighting is another option to consider; it can be created by hiding rope lights behind crown molding near the ceiling for a soft glow around the perimeter of the room.